-Descriptions of the footbal and live view ratameters Icon Description ·t 7 .
-Click the button to enable Pixel Counter.
-Draw an area in live view LĮ. window, and it shows the height and width of the selected area. ▶ /■ Start/stop Live view. © Manually capture the pictures.
-4 / 4 Manually start/stop recording.
-Steps: 1.
-Click the button to enable Digital Zoom function.
-Q / Q 2.
-Draw a rectangle on the image as the target area, and the area will be zoomed in.
-3. After viewing, you can click any place of the picture to get back to normal picture.
-Steps: ※ / ※ 1.
+Icon Description

+.1- Click the button to enable Pixel Counter.
+Draw an area in live view

+·[.]. window, and it shows the height and width of the selected area.

+▶ /■ Start/stop Live view.

+0 Manually capture the pictures.

+4 Manually start/stop recording.

+Steps:

+1. Click the button to enable Digital Zoom function.

+@ @ 2.
+Draw a rectangle on the image as the target area, and the area will

+Q / Q be zoomed in.

+3. After viewing, you can click any place of the picture to get back to

+normal picture.

+Steps:

+≋ / TM 1.
 Click the button to enter the regional exposure operation mode.

 2. Draw a rectangle on the image as target exposure region.

-Steps: [O]/ O] 1.
+Steps:

+[0]/ [0] 1.
 Click the button to enter the regional focus operation mode.

+2. Draw a rectangle on the image as the target focus region.

+₺ /

-2. Draw a rectangle on the image as the target focus region. ▼ / Mute/audio on and adjust volume Click the button to enable quick setup of image/video related parameters, including Specify Display, OSD and Video/Audio parameters.
-For detailed configuration, refer to Section 6.2 Configuring Video and Audio Settings and Section 6.3 Configuring Image Settings for more •• information.
+4) Mute/audio on and adjust volume

+\$ Click the button to enable quick setup of image/video related parameters, including Specify Display, OSD and Video/Audio parameters.
+For detailed configuration, refer to Section O Configuring Video and Audio Settings and Section 6.2 Configuring Image Settings for more information.
 Note: Click to show the setting panel.

-43/69/ 1 ×/ Click ■ ▼ to select from 🖫 🖾 ■ and display live video in 4:3/16:9/ original/original ratio/self-adaptive window size.
-10/10/10 Click to select from to select from and display live video with the main/sub/third stream.
+4:3 / 6:9 / ■ /×/ Click to select from and display live video in 4:3/16:9/ original/original ratio/self-adaptive window size.
+1 -0/10/10 Click to select from to to select from and display live video with the main/sub/third stream.
 The main stream is with a relatively high resolution and needs more bandwidth.
-The default setting of stream type is 1 / Q Click to select between and play the live video via player Web Components or Quick Time.
+The default setting of stream type is to select from to select from the top select from the t 1 / Q Click to select between and play the live video via player Web Components or Quick Time.
 Note: The live video is played via Web Components by default, and other types of players are supported for the browser, such as MJPEG, and VLC.
-You are required to download and install the player to play the live video. \$6 / \$ 6 Steps: 1.
+You are required to download and install the player to play the live video.
+Steps: 1.
 Click and it appears .
-Click the icon turns into .
-2. Click the icon again to stop two-way audio. [-70 [-00 Click the button to display pictures captured by camera.
-Note: The function is only available for certain camera models that support face capture.
+Click to enable two-way when the icon turns into.
+2. Click the icon again to stop two-way audio.
+50 50 Click the button to display pictures captured by camera.
+Note: The function is only available for certain camera models the support face capture.

-- Double-click on the live video to switch the current live view into full-screen or return to normal mode from the full-screen. - Before using the two-way audio or recording with audio functions, set the Stream Type to Video & Audio referring to Section 6.2.1 Configuring Video Settings.
+- Double-click on the live video to switch the current live view into full-screen or return to normal mode from the full-screen. - Before using the two-way audio or recording with audio functions, set the Stream Type to Video & Audio referring to Section 6.1.1 Configuring Video Settings.